mpapad/mpapada.github.io/Esteem.md

 ---
 ##  Awards & Honours
-Facebook Research Award Finalist at the Facebook 2021 RFP on “agent-based user interaction simulation to find and fix integrity and privacy issues” - Project “Refining state equiv- alence relations for effective metamorphic testing” https://research.fb.com/blog/2021/09/ announcing-the-winners-of-the-2021-rfp-on-agent-based-user-interaction-simulation-to-find-and-
+Facebook Research Award Finalist at the Facebook 2021 RFP on “agent-based user interaction simulation to find and fix integrity and privacy issues” - Project “Refining state equiv- alence relations for effective metamorphic testing” https://research.fb.com/blog/2021/09/announcing-the-winners-of-the-2021-rfp-on-agent-based-user-interaction-simulation-to-find-and-

 Most Impactful Software Engineering Researcher.
-A bibliometric study by Wong et al. “A bibliometric assessment of software engineering themes, scholars and institutions (2013- 2020)”, Journal of Systems and Software, June 2021, ranks me among the top-20 “Most Im- pactful” consolidator stage Software Engineering researchers.
+A bibliometric study by Wong et al. “A bibliometric assessment of software engineering themes, scholars and institutions (2013- 2020)”, Journal of Systems and Software, June 2021, ranks me among the top-20 “Most Impactful” consolidator stage Software Engineering researchers.

 IEEE TCSE Rising Star Award.
 IEEE Computer Society Technical Council on Software Engineering (TCSE) 2020.

 Distinguished Paper Award (IEEE TCSE) at the 36th International Conference on Software Maintenance and Evolution (ICSME’20).
 Paper title: “Commit-Aware Mutation Testing”.

-Best Paper Award for the 26th SIGKDD conference on Knowledge Discovery and Data Min- ing, (KDD’20), AI for COVID track.
+Best Paper Award for the 26th SIGKDD conference on Knowledge Discovery and Data Mining, (KDD’20), AI for COVID track.
 Paper title: “Data-driven Simulation and Optimization for Covid-19 Exit Strategies”.

-Facebook Research Award at the Facebook Testing and Verification 2019 - Project “De- tecting flaky test failures of system user interactive tests”.
+Facebook Research Award at the Facebook Testing and Verification 2019 - Project “Detecting flaky test failures of system user interactive tests”.

-Distinguished Paper Award (ACM SIGSOFT) at the 27th ACM Joint European Soft- ware Engineering Conference and Symposium on the Foundations of Software Engineering (ESEC/FSE’19).
+Distinguished Paper Award (ACM SIGSOFT) at the 27th ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering (ESEC/FSE’19).
 Paper title: “An Empirical Study on Vulnerability Prediction of Open-Source Software Releases”.

 Distinguished Artifact Award (ACM SIGSOFT) at the 28th ACM International Symposium on Software Testing and Analysis (ISSTA’19).
 Paper title: “Semantic Fuzzing with Zest”.